ottok/salsa-ci-pipeline/README.md

   SALSA_CI_GBP_BUILDPACKAGE_ARGS: --your-option
 ```

-### Executing a pre-install / post-install script in piuparts
+### Run a pre-install / post-install script in piuparts

 Sometimes it is desirable to execute a pre-install or post-install scripts in
 piuparts.